Targeted therapies for ovarian cancer

 About targeted therapy for cancer of the ovary, fallopian tube or peritoneum

-Your specialist doctor and nurse will explain which targeted treatment is most suitable for you.
-You may have targeted therapy drugs for as long as they are keeping the cancer away or controlling it.
+Your cancer doctor and specialist nurse can explain whether targeted therapy is suitable for you.
+They can explain how long you will have targeted therapy for.
+You may have it for as long as it is keeping the cancer away or controlling it.

 We have more general information about targeted therapies.